frc2204/ramdocs/docs/programming/version-control/git-in-action-multiple.md

 !!! tip
     It is highly recommended that you use Code With Me for real-time collaboration.

 Congratulations!
-You now know the basics of Git! :tada:
+You now know the basics of Git and collaboration! :tada: